YangMaier/open-steeldart-automation/README.md

 - [ ] Train a net for dart impact point detection
 - [ ] Build a point score proposal algorithm to use with multiple webcams
 - [ ] Build a test suite to test different solutions
-- [ ] Determine the effects of:
+- [ ] Determine the effects of: 1. multiple webcams, 2. impact point prediction, 3. a combination of solutions; on scoring precision and reliabilty
-      1. multiple webcams
-      2. impact point prediction
-      3. a combination of solutions
-      on precision and reliabilty in scoring